 If there is a loud pop when your furnace kicks on, there are a couple things that could be going on.
 Two general problems are a dirty furnace burner or ignitor.
 Stretching and contracting air ducts can also create loud sounds after the furnace blower comes on.
 A dirty furnace burner or ignitor could holdup the burners from igniting, causing gas to build up.
 When the gas finally ignites, it will create the loud bang you hear.
 This could cause a safety issue, especially if one of those small explosions caused the heat exchanger to deteriorate.
 Not only could that produce a carbon monoxide leak, but you will have to replace the heat exchanger, which may be very pricey.

 The other issue, stretching and contracting air ducts, is a typical noise complaint for homes with metal ducts.
 If your system is making the loud pop and it is caused by your air ducts, it could be an indication of undersized ducts, blocked vents, or a clogged air filter.
-Service Experts Heating & Air Conditioning is happy to visit your home to diagnose your trouble and get your home back to order.
+Stevenson Service Experts is happy to visit your home to diagnose your trouble and get your home back to order.
 Also, this will also provide improved comfort as well.

 If you hear a whining noise, it could be the blower belt, shaft bearings in need of oil, or even a malfunctioning blower motor.
 A routine furnace tune-up will help find these issues before they become major problems so make sure you give us a call at 614-334-3192 and we’ll make sure your heating equipment is ready to keep you safe and warm all winter long.